profnandaa/c-pointers-demystified/README.md

 ```

 > ℹ **Note** <br/>
 > My own preference and the prevalent practice is to put the `*` just before the name of the variable as opposed to putting it after the type, as some do.
-The later is also misleading when you have a list of variables in one line, e.g. <br/>`int* ptr, x, y` vs. `int *ptr, x, y`. <br/>(`x` and `y` are just integers but the former may make it look like all are pointers!)
+The later is also misleading when you have a list of variables in one line, e.g. <br/>`int *ptr, x, y` vs. `int* ptr, x, y`. <br/>(`x` and `y` are just integers but the later may make it look like all are pointers!)

 ## Dereferencing Pointers